cogentcore/core/tensor/table/README.md

 * [etensor](etensor) is a Tensor (n-dimensional array) object.  `etensor.Tensor` is an interface that applies to many different type-specific instances, such as `etensor.Float32`.
 A tensor is just a `etensor.Shape` plus a slice holding the specific data type.
 Our tensor is based directly on the [Apache Arrow](https://github.com/apache/arrow/tree/master/go) project's tensor, and it fully interoperates with it.
 Arrow tensors are designed to be read-only, and we needed some extra support to make our `etable.Table` work well, so we had to roll our own.
 Our tensors also interoperate fully with Gonum's 2D-specific Matrix type for the 2D case.

 * [etable](etable) has the `etable.Table` DataTable / DataFrame object, which is useful for many different data analysis and database functions, and also for holding patterns to present to a neural network, and logs of output from the models, etc.  A `etable.Table` is just a slice of `etensor.Tensor` columns, that are all aligned along the outer-most *row* dimension.
-Index-based indirection, which is essential for efficient Sort, Filter etc, is provided by the `etable.IndexView` type, which is an indexed view into a Table.
-All data processing operations are defined on the IndexView.
+Index-based indirection, which is essential for efficient Sort, Filter etc, is provided by the `etable.Indexed` type, which is an indexed view into a Table.
+All data processing operations are defined on the Indexed.

 * [eplot](eplot) provides an interactive 2D plotting GUI in [GoGi](https://cogentcore.org/core/gi) for Table data, using the [gonum plot](https://github.com/gonum/plot) plotting package.
 You can select which columns to plot and specify various basic plot parameters.

 * [tensorcore](tensorcore) provides an interactive tabular, spreadsheet-style GUI using [GoGi](https://cogentcore.org/core/gi) for viewing and editing `etable.Table` and `etable.Tensor` objects.
 The `tensorcore.TensorGrid` also provides a colored grid display higher-dimensional tensor data.

-* [agg](agg) provides standard aggregation functions (`Sum`, `Mean`, `Var`, `Std` etc) operating over `etable.IndexView` views of Table data.
-It also defines standard `AggFunc` functions such as `SumFunc` which can be used for `Agg` functions on either a Tensor or IndexView.
+* [agg](agg) provides standard aggregation functions (`Sum`, `Mean`, `Var`, `Std` etc) operating over `etable.Indexed` views of Table data.
+It also defines standard `AggFunc` functions such as `SumFunc` which can be used for `Agg` functions on either a Tensor or Indexed.

 * [tsragg](tsragg) provides the same agg functions as in `agg`, but operating on all the values in a given `Tensor`.
 Because of the indexed, row-based nature of tensors in a Table, these are not the same as the `agg` functions.